appsquickly/XcodeEditor/README.md

 * Xcode-editor has been tested on Xcode 4+.
 It should also work on earlier versions of Xcode.
 * The AppCode IDE from JetBrains is now supported too!
+* Supports both ARC and MRR modes of memory management.

 # Who's using it?